2dukes/PROJ_SSI_2122/secret-key-encryption/secret-key-encryption-lab.md

 Your plaintext :
 ```

 And indeed, our "Yes" prediction was correct.
 But we still notice something interesting.
 Only the first 128 bits (16 bytes) of the ciphertext match Bob's ciphertext.
 This happens because in the case of Bob, the input string to the CBC was "Yes" and that string was padded to have 16 bytes, producing an output of 16 bytes.
-But as the oracle only allowed input in hexadecimal format and, as its size is a multiple of 16 bytes, other 16 bytes are added as padding (PKCS#5), so 2 blocks of ciphertext are produced, being the second full of padding data.
+But as the oracle only allows input in hexadecimal format and, as the plaintext's size is a multiple of 16 bytes, the other 16 bytes are added as padding (PKCS#5), so 2 blocks of ciphertext are produced, being the second full of padding data.

 ## Task 7

 In this task, we want to find the key used for a given ciphertext (`764aa26b55a4da654df6b19e4bce00f4ed05e09346fb0e762583cb7da2ac93a2`).
-Besides that, we also know the cipher used for the encryption, which is `aes-128-cbc`, the plain text (`This is a top secret.`) and the IV (`aabbccddeeff00998877665544332211`).
-We developed a C script that is a bruteforcer, and basically looks up for a set o keys in a `words.txt` file and tests it using the previously mentioned cipher.
+Besides that, we also know the cipher used for the encryption, which is `aes-128-cbc`, the plain text (`This is a top secret.`), and the IV (`aabbccddeeff00998877665544332211`).
+We developed a C script that is a bruteforcer, and looks up a set of keys in a `words.txt` file and tests it using the previously mentioned cipher.
 If the ciphertext, using a key is equal to the ciphertext mentioned in the task, then we know that was the key used to cipher the plain text.

 ```c
 #include <stdio.h>